 I had occasion to visit the Museo del Juguete Antiguo Mexico the other day.
 It’s a museum for antique toys located in a former house that has been converted into a museum with four floors and numerous rooms of toys from decades ago.

->

-> I’ll have a more in-depth post in the weeks to come.
+I’ll have a more in-depth blog post about that in the weeks to come.
 Here’s a quick preview:

->

-> Day 18: What’s cheap in Mexico City?
+Day 18: What’s cheap in Mexico City?
 Fruit, Uber, and Airbnb

 When I came to Mexico in 2009, the exchange rate was $1 US = 11 pesos.
 Now, the rate is $1 US = 21 pesos.
 So my purchasing power is almost double what it was seven years ago.
 Good for me, not so good for the locals.